HussainAther/philosophy/neurophilosophy/reductionism.md

-We may describe an information-processing theory as sentiential if the cognitively relevant internal states have content, the theoretically relevant relationships between cognitive states are characterized by logic, the state transitions are a function of logical relationships between sentences that identify the states, and we evaluate cognitive virtue as a functino of the extent to which it succeeds in doing what the logical theory of state transition says it should do.
+We may describe an information-processing theory as sentiential if the cognitively relevant internal states have content, the theoretically relevant relationships between cognitive states are characterized by logic, the state transitions are a function of logical relationships between sentences that identify the states, and we evaluate cognitive virtue as a function of the extent to which it succeeds in doing what the logical theory of state transition says it should do.
+We may also define cognitive processes as sentence-processing processes.
+Such an information-processing system should also have methods of determining which knowledge is relevant to its purpose.
+Such an artificial intelligence being would also have to do this.